 What is the faculty advisor's role in student conducted research?

 The faculty advisor is an active mentor to the student researcher and shares the responsibility for the ethical conduct of the research with the student.
-All human subjects research must have Institutional Review Board (IRB) approval BEFORE research (including subject recruitment) can begin.
-The advisor is expected to discuss the general principles of research ethics prior to the initiation of any project involving human subjects, help students determine whether their project requires IRB review, and guide students through the IRB application process.
-The advisor must support the student in the conduct of the research after the IRB approval is attained.
+All human subjects research projects must complete a review process using the eResearch system in the Regulatory Management section BEFORE research (including subject recruitment) can begin.
+The advisor is expected to discuss the general principles of research ethics prior to the initiation of any project involving human subjects, help students determine whether their project requires IRB review or is eligible for self-determination, and guide students through the eResearch IRB application process.
+The advisor must support the student in the conduct of the research after the eResearch review is completed.

 Does my student’s project require IRB oversight?